 We normally engage third-party contractors for construction of our projects.
 Such third-party contractors are responsible for procuring construction materials, including, but not limited, to steel and cement, the prices of which can be volatile.
 According to our contracts with our construction contractors, in the event that the prices of the equipment and construction materials procured by our construction contractors fluctuate beyond a pre-determined band from the pre-agreed price, we will adjust our payments to our contractors accordingly.
 Therefore, any material increase in the cost of construction materials or contractors' labor costs may lead to future increases in construction contract costs.
 Furthermore, we typically pre-sell our properties prior to their completion and we will not be able to pass the increased costs on to our customers if construction contractors or our customers may result in decrease in our profit margins and adversely affect our results of operations and financial condition.
-In addition, with the overall improvement of living standards in China as well as the PRC government's recent policies aimed at increase in the near future, which could also have an adverse effect on our results of operations and financial condition.
+In addition, with the overall improvement of living standards in China as well as the PRC government's recent policies aimed at increasing wages of migrant workers, we expect labor costs of our third-party contractors to continue to increase in the near future, which could also have an adverse effect on our results of operations and financial condition.